adamrudolf-becube/software-testing-basics/README.md

 * phrase a piece of requirement.
 If someone unfamiliar with the code reads through the unit tests (or preferably only the names of the tests) should understand the purpose of the tested unit

 Note2: if you commit code, it should always be submitted together with the unit tests.
 They should never be separated or handled independently, and you don't have to emphasize for a commit that it also includes unit tests, because that is always mandatory part anyway.

+TODO add "test is not unittest if" from the book

 #### The F.I.R.S.T. principles